 - White/Grey Cell: Replicating the Host Nation, international organizations and non-governmental organizations with highly competent external staff who bring real-life experience from the field.

-- Exercise Control (EXCON): A robust EXCON organization located within the JWC, which steers the coordination and execution of the exercise during the execution stage.
+- Exercise Control (EXCON): A robust EXCON organization, which steers the coordination and execution of the exercise during the execution stage.

-- Real Life Support (RLS): Recognizes across NATO as one of the most streamlined RLS services ensuring the Training Audiences and external participants that come to the JWC are well met and looked after so that they can focus 100 per cent on their participatin in the exercises.
+- Real Life Support (RLS): Streamlined RLS ensuring the Training Audiences and external participants that come to the JWC are well met and looked after so that they can focus 100 percent on their participatin in the exercises.